If you don’t see Pulse in the sidebar, your current team or role may not allow access. Contact your administrator or support.

 Managing Your Pulses

-The Pulse home page lists your dashboards in two groups:- My Pulses — dashboards you created.
+The Pulse home page lists dashboards in up to three groups:- My Pulses — dashboards you created.

 - Team Pulses — dashboards teammates have published to the team, showing who created each one and when it was last updated.